Rockingham, Nova Scotia: History

 The creation of Bicentennial Drive, an all-weather bypass highway to Bedford, likely spurred construction of the first major subdivision developments in 1962, although much of the Rockingham area on the hillside overlooking Bedford Basin would require significant blasting to create streets and underground services.
 Mount St. Vincent College was upgraded to a full university, named Mount St. Vincent University, in 1966.
 Many homes that faced the original road, had to move or be renovated as the entrances no longer faced the street.

-On 1 January 1969, the community of Rockingham--as well as Armdale, Clayton Park, Fairview, and Spryfield--were annexed into the City of Halifax.
+On 1 January 1969, the community of Rockingham--as well as Prince's Lodge, Armdale, Clayton Park, Fairview, and Spryfield--were annexed into the City of Halifax.

 Rockingham continued to benefit from being located immediately north of the peninsular city on the Highway 102 corridor to Bedford and beyond.
 The opening of the A. Murray MacKay Bridge in 1970 led to improved connections between Rockingham to the City of Dartmouth and particularly a new industrial park named Burnside which would become a major regional employer.
 A smaller industrial park named Bayers Lake was also built near Rockingham on the west side of Highway 102.
 New residential developments in the expanding city were subsequently built near Rockingham; such as the Clayton Park subdivision, located along the eastern slope of Geizer's Hill.

 During the 1970s-and-1980s, CN Rail--and later Via Rail--operated a form of commuter rail passenger service on the railway line along Bedford Basin into downtown Halifax using frequently scheduled Budd Diesel Rail Cars which were destined for exurban destinations, suburban destinations, and farther-afield destinations.
 Rockingham's station was closed after the 15 January 1990 budget cuts to Via Rail saw these services discontinued.
-The Bedford Highway was redeveloped during the early 1990s into a major collector road from Birch Cove into the city.
+The Bedford Highway was redeveloped during the mid 1990s into a major collector road from Birch Cove into the city.

-On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) were turned into communities of a single-tier municipality named Halifax Regional Municipality.
-Subsequently, Rockingham was turned into a community within the new Municipality of Halifax.
+On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) were turned into communities of a single-tier municipality called the Halifax Regional Municipality.
+Subsequently, Rockingham was turned into a community within the new Halifax Regional Municipality.

 Preceding and following amalgamation, subdivision development in the western part of Rockingham continued apace, spurred in particular by the opening of Dunbrack Street and Northwest Arm Drive, however the most significant period of recent growth in Rockingham occurred between 1997-and-2003 with the Clayton Park West subdivision which was a 20-year development that filled within a quarter of the budgeted timeframe.
 Clayton Park West became one of the fastest-growing, densest new developments in Nova Scotian urban history.
 The rapid development was spurred by the conversion of the Bayers Lake Industrial Park into a business park (Bayers Lake Business Park) model containing Halifax's first big box outlet stores, as well as new highway interchange construction between Lacewood Drive and Highway 102.

 Today, as the Halifax area grows at a strong pace, Rockingham continues to diversify and urbanize.